openedx/edx-cookiecutters/docs/decisions/0003-layered-cookiecutter.rst

 The template-only cookiecutters are used by final-output cookiecutters to create necessary base files.

-Note: The initial implementation only allows layers to use files created by a previous layer as-is, or overwrite it completely.
+Note: The implementation only allows layers to use files created by a previous layer as-is, or overwrite it completely.

 Examples of our layered cookiecutters would look like::